Lats reviewed on 27 August 2019 by Mena Panaite, Registered nurse in AXA PPP healthcare's Health at Hand team

 The review by Harvard Medical School of three studies involving 120,000 people followed over 20 years found that those who ate more healthy foods lost weight, whereas those who ate unhealthy foods such as crisps, sugary drinks and meat gained weight.

 The team stressed that this didn’t mean that eating unlimited portions of healthy foods could lead to weight loss – just that people who ate them tended to eat less calorie-dense foods like crisps, meat and sugary drinks.
 The healthier foods were digested more slowly and had higher fibre content, making those who ate them feel fuller for longer.
-Put simply, they were full up with the healthier foods to eat too much calorie and fat-laden junk.
+Put simply, they were sufficiently full up with the healthier foods to eat too much calorie and fat-laden junk.

 Should we all eat more nuts?

-“This is largely due to the fact that eating only a relatively small quantity can make you feel full and that the body only absorbs about half the available calories,” says Sarah; “comparison of weight loss plans, where nuts are allowed or banned, show more people stick to the diet plan and achieve greater weight loss when nuts are permitted.”
+“This is largely due to the fact that eating only a relatively small quantity can make you feel full and that the body only absorbs about half the available calories,” says Mena: “comparison of weight loss plans, where nuts are allowed or banned, show more people stick to the diet plan and achieve greater weight loss when nuts are permitted.”

 Walnuts, Brazil nuts and almonds, for instance, have all been shown to lower cholesterol.